 Where can I go for testing?

-In an effort to reduce illness exposure and support the volume of community members seeking COVID-19 testing and direction, MidMichigan Health is recommending that patients contact their primary care provider or the MidMichigan Virtual Telehub Clinic for screening.
-Based on CDC and State criteria, providers determine if testing is necessary and then schedule an appointment for individuals to receive the testing the same day at the local Ambulatory Testing Center.
+In an effort to reduce illness exposure and support the volume of community members seeking COVID-19 testing and direction, MidMichigan Health is recommending that patients contact their primary care provider for screening or contact our COVID-19 Hotline for guidance.
+Based on CDC and State criteria, providers will determine if testing is necessary.

-An Ambulatory Testing Center provides convenient car side testing.
-During the brief appointment, patients remain in their car while a member of the MidMichigan Health care team comes to them to conduct the tests recommended by the provider.
+MidMichigan Health offers COVID testing for symptomatic individuals at our Ambulatory Testing Centers located at our urgent care/walk in clinic locations.
+This is conducted during a brief car side appointment where a member of the MidMichigan Health care team conducts the assessment and tests recommended by the provider.
 A nasal swab is collected for the COVID-19 testing.
 Those patients are then sent to their homes to remain in quarantine until their test results are reported to them.
-These measures are just another example of helping to distance those with possible COVID-19 exposure from the rest of our patient population and our staff and health care providers.
+These measures are just another example of helping to distance those with possible COVID-19 exposure from the rest of our community, staff and health care providers.

 MidMichigan Health Ambulatory Testing Centers are located in:

 - Alma: MidMichigan Urgent Care - Gratiot, 321 E. Warwick Drive

 - Alpena: Walk-In Care, 199 Long Rapids Road

 - Clare: MidMichigan Urgent Care - Clare, 700 W. 5th Street

 - Gladwin: MidMichigan Urgent Care - Gladwin, 1105 E. Cedar Avenue, M-61